Yiu-dororong/case-study-practice-1/README.md

 <img width="661" height="687" alt="smooth" src="https://github.com/user-attachments/assets/059edf4d-d58b-4c13-91c0-320a3a2713e2" />

  Next, I moved on to find if there is any relationship between BMI and daily distance.
 Since they are data from two different sheets, I have to merge them with ```MasterList```.
 I also classify respondants' healthiness based on BMI, depsite being considered as a outdated and inaccurate measure.
-Yet, no clear correlation is found.
 ```
 ## Combining with BMI
 MasterList <- left_join(MasterList,BMIInfo)